 Other safety features include blind spot monitoring, lane assist and smart city brake in a long list of safety gadgets and equipment.
 The Mazda6 GT Sport Nav+ model get a few extra safety features including a driver attention alert system and a rear smart city brake function.

-The Mazda badge may not have the clout of some of the so-called ‘premium’ car makers but if you are looking for a traditional car for family or business that is sumptous and cram-packed with features then we highly recommend you put it on your shortlist.
-Walk round one, sit inside it and take it for a test-drive and you cannot fail to be impressed.
+The Mazda badge may not have the clout of some of the so-called ‘premium’ car makers but if you are looking for a traditional car for family or business that is sumptous and packed with tech and features, then we highly recommend you put it on your shortlist.
+Walk-round one, sit inside it and take it for a test-drive and you cannot fail to be impressed.